 Angel Food Donuts Sign

-In 2014, Franchisee Frontier Restaurant Group (applicant is Tom Carpenter of Newport Beach, CA) sought approval from the Long Beach Planning Commission to remove the giant donut signage and raze the two commercial buildings on the site to make way for a new one-story, 1,889 square foot Dunkin’ Donuts restaurant.
-The Canton, Massachusett's-based franchise had previously announced it would open 150 stores throughout Southern California beginning in 2015.
+In 2014, Franchisee Frontier Restaurant Group sought approval from the Long Beach Planning Commission to remove the giant donut signage and raze the two commercial buildings on the site to make way for a new one-story, 1,889 square foot Dunkin’ Donuts restaurant.
+The Canton, Massachusetts-based franchise had previously announced it would open 150 stores throughout Southern California beginning in 2015.

-At the February 6, 2014 meeting of the Planning Commission, the franchise operator for a proposed Dunkin' Donuts announced plans to change the project, agreeing to save and re-purpose the Angel Food Donuts Sign, stating, "the last thing we want to do is be viewed as the guys that killed the doughnut.”
+At the February 6, 2014, Planning Commission meeting, the franchise operator for a proposed Dunkin' Donuts announced plans to change the project.
+They agreed to save and re-purpose the Angel Food Donuts Sign, stating, "the last thing we want to do is be viewed as the guys that killed the doughnut.”

 As reported in the Orange County Register, franchisee Frontier Restaurant Group rejected a proposal to include the big donut in its design of the new Dunkin’ Donuts for the site, stating they “didn’t want the doughnut structure because the snack no longer measures up to its core menu.”

 However, many Long Beach residents don’t want to see the character of their neighborhood changed with the loss of the distinctive donut signage, which has been a part of the streetscape for over fifty years.

 Long Beach has other Angel Food Donuts locations, each featuring a similar building and giant donut perched on a sign.
 While they are similar, others (for example, at 3657 Santa Fe Avenue and 3860 Long Beach Boulevard) appear to have more distinctive buildings with architectural detailing.
 While we welcome the reuse of the existing building, a new Dunkin' Donuts building can also occur while retaining and incorporating the existing signage.